 The Silver Pothos enjoys bright indirect light and warm temperatures ranging from 64 to 80-degree Fahrenheit (17 to 26 degrees Celsius).
-Plant it in a peat and perlite based mixture.
+Provide medium or bright indirect light.
+Plant it in a rich and well-draining potting mix.
+I suggest a peat and perlite based mixture.
 When watering your Pothos, only do so if the top 2 inches (5 centimeters) of soil is dry.

 To check if my soil is light, I water it thoroughly.
 If the water starts to collect on the soil surface or is taking time to drain, then aerate the soil.
 Similarly, if the soil is draining too fast, then add sphagnum peat moss to the soil and water again to test it.

 Remember that even though the Satin Pothos requires the best drainage, this doesn’t necessarily mean that it should be left dry.
 This is where the organic matter comes in to improve water retention capacity.
 You don’t have to use shredded bark.
 Any material that’s considered organic matter will do.

 You should water your Silver Pothos depending on how fast the top of the soil dries.
 During summers, your Pothos will need more watering, such that you might have to do it twice a week.
 However, in winters, the Pothos requires less watering.
 Watering ensures that the roots are always slightly moist.